MartinezAgullo/TechChallenge_VGS/README.md

 Figure 11: The evolutionary cycle of a typical evolutionary algorithm.
 Each block represents an operation on a population of candidate solutions.

-The results of the GA are presented in in the table below.
+The results of the GA are presented in the table below.
 ### Optimized Regression Models Performance

 | **Metric**                          | **Linear Regression** | **Random Forest Regression** | **Neural Network (MLP) Regression** |